pyVarad/leanring-kafka/Kafka commands - CLI.md

 In production it is to be noted that messages from the topics should be thorough a consumer group.
 Consumer group takes care of load balancing of the messages sent to each partition by the producer.
 In a way it allows to resume the service and start consuming the message from the commit when the application left off when it restarted or brought down for maintenance.

-The other commonly used command is `kafka-consumer-groups`.
-They are typically used to get the status, add, delete and reset the offset for consumer groups.
+`kafka-consumer-groups` are used to configuring the consumer groups actions namely (delete a consumer group, reset the commit offset etc).